Raskundah/PieScan/README.md

 A Python script to scan directories for malicious files using local hash lists and the VirusTotal API.
 Ideal for cybersecurity investigations and threat hunting.

+## Warning ⚠

+Currently for testing purposes this contains a version of wannacry.
+Do not commit any damn crimes.
+Always use Malware responsibly.
+As of this being the case, your AV or other systems will flag this.
+If you're using this, you likely already want to test against malware.
+So please, don't be stupid.

 ---

 ## 📋 Features